cloudcmd/blog/_posts/2013-12-09-cloud-commander-v0.7.0.md

 layout: post
 ---

 Let's talk about new [version](https://github.com/coderaiser/cloudcmd/releases/tag/v0.7.0 "0.7.0").
 A couple things was fixed but features is great for real in this version.
+Today we will talk about such features as **Combine**, **localStorage** and **Notification**.
+First one is feature of Commander, and others is HTML5.

 Combine
 ------------